ragmel/cocoma/doc/source/05_examples.rst

    </emulation>

-Multiple Distributions
+Multiple distributions emulation
 ----------------------

-You can create multiple distributions within one emulation.
+A good feature of COCOMA is the ability to combine multiple distributions within the same emulation.
 This allows to specify contention properties for multiple resources or create different patterns for the same resource.
-Distributions can overlap, meaning two distributions can run in the same time frame.
-If distributions for the same resource will overlap, the runs might crash if not enough resources available.
+Distributions can overlap, meaning two distributions can run at the same time frame.
+If distributions for the same resource overlap and they exceed the available resources, the runs might crash.

 * CPU and Memory example